A Definition of Continual Reinforcement Learning: Agent Operators: Generates and Reaches

 \begin{definition} We say agent $\agent \in \allagents$ \textbf{never reaches} $\agentsbasis$ in $\env$, denoted $\agent \notreaches \agentsbasis$, iff $\neg (\agent \reaches \agentsbasis)$. \end{definition}

-In \cref{sec:appendix-proofs}, we further define the \textit{always} reaches operator (a special case of sometimes reaches), but as it is not critical to the discussion that follows, we defer its introduction until later.

-The reaches operators formalize the insight that, since every agent can be interpreted as if it were searching over a basis, \textit{every agent} will either (1) sometimes, or (2) never stop this search.
-We can now plainly state this fact as follows.
+The reaches operators formalize the intuition that, since every agent can be interpreted as if it were searching over a basis, \textit{every agent} will either (1) sometimes, or (2) never stop this search.
+Since (1) and (2) are simply negations of each other, we can now plainly state this fact as follows.

 \begin{remark} For any agent-environment pair ($\agent, \env$) and any choice of basis $\agentsbasis$ such that $\agentsbasis \generates \{\agent\}$, exactly one of the following two properties must be satisfied: